STEM Summit 2019

 Educator Workshop: Citizen Science and the Lewis & Clark Trail, June 28, 2019

-Bring history, citizen science, NASA technologies and Montana water quality research to your classroom or out-of-school program as you meld the mystique of the Lewis & Clark National Historic Trail with modern tools for data collection.
+This workshop brought history, citizen science, NASA technologies and Montana water quality research to classrooms and out-of-school programs as we taught educators to meld the mystique of the Lewis & Clark National Historic Trail with modern tools for data collection.

 When Meriwether Lewis and William Clark journeyed 8,229 miles across America in the early 1800s, they used laborious and time-consuming processes to record their observations and map the region.
 Fast-forward 200+ years, and we now carry sophisticated tools for data collection right in our pockets!